 In recent times, theoretical physicists, such as Kip Thorne, have speculated that wormholes and quantum entanglement may in fact be the very same phenomenon.
 In other words, entangled particles may be connected by an Einstein-Rosen bridge.
 If this proves correct, it would represent a huge stride towards a Unified Field Theory and trying to unify the fields of quantum mechanics and gravity.

 8: Who discovered black holes?

-John Mitchell developed theory of black holes in 1783 – John Michell (1783) and Pierre-Simon Laplace (1796) were the first people to propose the concept of “dark stars” or object which, if compressed into a small enough radius, would have an escape velocity which exceeded even the speed of light.
+John Mitchell developed the theory of black holes in 1783 – John Michell (1783) and Pierre-Simon Laplace (1796) were the first people to propose the concept of “dark stars” or objects which, if compressed into a small enough radius, would have an escape velocity which exceeded even the speed of light.
 Later, the term “frozen star” was used to describe the last phase of a star’s gravitational collapse, when light unable to escape from its surface would make the star appear frozen in time to an observer.
-In the 20th century, John Wheeler eventually coined the phrase “black hole” as the object would absorbs all the light that hits it while reflecting nothing back.
+In the 20th century, John Wheeler eventually coined the phrase “black hole” as the object would absorb all the light that hits it while reflecting nothing back.

 9: Can a black hole die?

 Black holes eventually evaporate over time – Physicists now believe that black holes actually radiate small numbers of mainly photon particles and so can lose mass, shrink, and ultimately vanish over time.
 This unverified evaporation process is known as “Hawking Radiation”, after Professor Stephen Hawking who theorized about its existence in 1974.
 However, it is a staggeringly slow process and only the smallest black holes would have had time to evaporate significantly during the 14 billion years the Universe has existed.